Enterprise-CMCS/managed-care-review/docs/technical-design/endpoints.md

 #### The domain model

-We use Typescript in our app, so all the data flowing from GraphQL through the api layer, to the front end, must also have a type.
-We keep the types that our shared between the api layer and the front end in our domain models.
+We use Typescript in our app, so all the data flowing from GraphQL through the api layer to the front end must also have a type.
+We keep the types that are shared between the api layer and the front end in our domain models.

-_**Create a new domain model in `/app-api/src/domain-models/DataExport.ts`**_ Let's call it DataExport.ts and put the following type in it.
+_**Create a new domain model in `/app-api/src/domain-models/DataExport.ts`**_ Put the following type in it.

 ```typescript
 export type DataExportType = {